-The power circuit of the CPU core voltage must be checked to ensure system stability for high speed CPUs (such as some new generation CPUs whose clock values are higher than 1 GHz, or when overclocking).
+The power circuit of the CPU core voltage must be checked to ensure system stability for high speed CPUs (such as the new Pentium III, or when overclocking).
 A typical CPU core voltage is 2.0V, so a good design should control voltage between 1.860V and 2.140V.
 That is, the transient must be below 280mV.
 Below is a timing diagram captured by a Digital Storage Scope, it shows the voltage transient is only 143mv even when maximum 18A current is applied.

-Note: This diagram for example only, it may not be exactly the same as the motherboard you purchased.
+Note: This diagram for example only, it may not be exactly the same as this motherboard.